Aman123-cmd/to-do-app/README.md

 ![Image](https://github.com/user-attachments/assets/e554c095-156f-46a8-a6ff-394e10335a7c)

-weather Will be display when the outdoor Task Type is selected
+Weather Will only be display when there is an outdoor Task Type in Task List

 ![Todo -App Preview](https://github.com/user-attachments/assets/2c6c0d94-39df-463a-868d-bed581adcf8f)